What Causes Urine Incontinence in Cats?

 Behavioral issues typically happen when your cat is stressed or unhappy.
 For instance, if you have brought another cat or dog into your home, your original cat may feel threatened and anxious and begin marking his or her territory.
 That's her way of saying, "Um, excuse me?
 Get outta here!"

 Maybe you’ve moved to a new house or have gotten a new living room furniture set.
 You may love your new home or your new furniture, however your cat may not, and she will most definitely communicate that with you.
 In these instances, calming aids such as Feliway spray and training techniques can help get your cat to start using the litter box again.

 Inappropriate urination that needs to be resolved medically is defined as incontinence.
-In these instances. there is an underlying health issue that has developed and the cat has lost control of their bladder, and they aren't doing it just because they are reacting to something they don't like, it is much more serious than that.
+In these instances, there is an underlying health issue that has developed and the cat has lost control of their bladder, and they aren't doing it just because they are reacting to something they don't like.
+Cat incontinence is much more serious than that.

-The following are some of the health issues that cause incontinence and potential treatments.
+The following are some of the health issues that cause cat incontinence and potential treatments for incontinence in cats.

 Cats with diabetes experience increased thirst, which leads to their bladders becoming fuller and fuller more often.
 If you notice your cat rushing to the litter box but failing to make it there on time, this could be the reason.
 Keep your eye on him or her!

 As with humans, a change in diet and prescription medication will be necessary to manage their diabetes, and the incontinence that results.
 Bring your pet parent research skills to the table and find the best solution!

 Do you find your cat straining in the litter box but very little or no urine comes out?
 If so, you will need to get them to the vet immediately.
 This usually indicates a UTI, which will require antibiotics.
 Though easily treated, if not caught in time the infection can spread quickly infecting the bladder and kidneys, which is harder to treat.